What is Polycarbonate?

 Polycarbonate, also known by its trademarked names like Lexan, Makroclear, and others, is a type of thermoplastic.
-Due to its advantageous properties – polycarbonates are easily molded, worked, and/or thermoformed – polycarbonate has a wide range of applications.
+Due to its advantageous properties – polycarbonates are easily molded, worked, and/or thermoformed – it has a wide range of applications.

 Polycarbonate was discovered in 1953, simultaneously in both the United States and Germany.
 In Pittsfield, MA, Daniel Fox accidentally discovered polycarbonate (PC) while working on a wire-coating material for his employer, General Electric.
 Fox left for home and came back the next day to a hard, transparent material that must have set overnight.